An okay practice course

 3 Helpful / 0 Not

 - BEGINNER FRIENDLY - This is a very solid beginners and rec course, and they will love this course alike.
-No chance to lose a disc unless you put it on top of the palm tree..
-The fairway lanes are wide and there are no water hazards.
+No chance to the lose a disc unless you put it on top of the palm tree..
+The fairways lanes are wide and there's no water hazards.

-- TEE PADS - The concrete pads are long, at least 16 feet in length.
-You'll have more than you'll need.
+- TEE PADS - The concrete pads are among the best I've ever seen on a 9 hole course, at least 16 feet in length and with a traction texture.
+You'll have way more than you'll ever need.

 - MAINTENANCE - The grounds appear to be mowed weekly.
-The park is very clean despite a lack of garbage cans along the layout (garbage can on tee 2 only).
-There are no areas of overgrowth anywhere along the layout.
+The park is very clean despite just the one garbage can along the layout at tee (2).
+There are no areas of overgrowth along the layout.

 - NAVIGATION - One of the easiest courses to navigate that I've ever played.
 There is a course map at one.
-All the holes play in a clockwise motion starting south.
+All the holes play in a clockwise motion starting on the south side of the course.
 Plus, there are no blind baskets and few trees.
 I'll also mention that the course is good for those that like to bring out the disc golf bag stroller.

 - NIGHT GOLF - This is an ideal night golf course.
 Spacious fairways, few trees, no overgrowth and no water hazards in play.